-MOSL is responsible for the smooth and efficient running of a new and growing business water market.
-The new market opened in April 2017 and allows 1.2 million small businesses, public sector bodies, charity and not-for-profit organisations in England to choose who supplies their services.
+MOSL is responsible for the smooth and efficient running of the non-household water market in England, which opened on 1 April 2017, allowing over 1.2 million business customers including public sector bodies, charities and not-for-profit organisations in England to choose who supplies their retail water and wastewater services.

 What we do

 Our role in the market is diverse and has continued to grow as the market has matured.
-As well as delivering our core services to members, our experts design and deploy the infrastructure, information and governance services that make it possible for customers to move smoothly from one supplier to another using our central IT system, which supports over 3,600 users, processing 85,000 transactions every day.
+As well as delivering our core services to members, our experts design and deploy the infrastructure, information and governance services that make it possible for customers to move smoothly from one supplier to another using our central IT system, which supports over 3,600 users, processing 90,000 transactions every day.

-The market operates through a series of rules and arrangements known as Codes.
+The market operates through a series of rules and arrangements known as Market Arrangement Codes (MAC).
 These are another key part of MOSL’s responsibilities.
-We provide the secretariat for the Market Arrangements Code (MAC) Panel and its five committees, which oversee and review these rules, with input from our members, may of whom are active members of the Panel, its committees and sub-groups.
+We provide expert guidance and secretariat services for the MAC Panel and its six committees, which oversee and review these rules, with valuable support and input from our members, may of whom are active members of the Panel, its committees and sub-groups.

 We are a learning organisation, using our knowledge, experience and analytical skill to get inside complex issues.
 We make sound, evidence-based decisions in a fair and impartial way and look for new and innovative ways to solve problems.